-This program provides the student the opportunity to: understand the differences in physical processes between the macro level and the nano level
+This program provides the student the opportunity to: understand the differences in physical processes between the macro level and the nano level apply skills using laboratory tools and instrumentation commonly used in Nanotechnology

 - Use photolithographic techniques in order to modify materials at the nano level. - Present the outcomes of a professional project using appropriate technology. - Use tools to change surface characteristics of substrates. - Use instruments to access substrate surface characteristics.